demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image7_3]

 With this simple trials, here are my observations:
-(1) *Dataset boost* shows the smallest overfitting  (the value between Training Accuracy and Validation Accuracy) among all three DoEs.
-The Training Accuracy reaching 99.1%.
+(1) *Dataset boost* shows the smallest overfitting  (the value between Training Accuracy and Validation Accuracy) among all three DOEs.
+The *Training Accuracy* reaching 99.1%.
 This implies the boost of the dataset is effective.
-However, (2) the normalized images showed the worse *Validation Accuracy* while having the good *Training Accuracy*, which is the question I have.
-Last, (3) Dropout can help to close the gap between Training Accuracy and Validation Accuracy.
+However, (2) the normalized images showed the worse *Validation Accuracy* while having the good *Training Accuracy*, which is the question I have (my speculation will be explained later).
+Last, (3) Dropout can help to close the gap between Training Accuracy and Validation Accuracy, in other word, to avoid the overfitting.

 #### B. Use R G B + gray (32, 32, 4)
 The intention to add one more layer of a grayscale image as the input data is to ensure all the information is fully utilized.
 Therefore, one individual image will have 4 channels.
 I would like to see if this approach would boost performance or not.
 I have a DOE plan shown below.

 | DOE     |  image      | Dataset Boost     | Normalized     | Dropout     | Training Accuracy     | Validation Accuracy     | Overfitting?     |
 |:---:    |:-------:    |:-------------:    |:----------:    |:-------:    |:-----------------:    |:-------------------:    |:------------:    |
 |  1      | 32x32x4     |       v           |      x         |    x        |       0.983           |        0.881            |      No          |